Path Decomposition of Spectrally Negative Levy Processes: Decomposition through infimum or supremum

 where $\p^\uparrow _x $ denotes the law of the L\'evy process started at $x$ and conditioned to stay positive, and $W(x)=W^{(0)}(x)$.
 Explicitly, $h=\tilde{h}/W$ is given by

-As a result, the entrance law of the post-$H_I$ process is ${h}$-transform of the law of the L\'evy process conditioned to stay positive and killed at an exponential time \cite[Prop.VII.14]{bert}. \\ \textbf{ii)} \cite[Lem.VI.6]{bert} gives the independence by noting that $X_{H_{S}-}=S_T$ if 0 is a regular point for $S-X$, equivalently, 0 is regular for $(-\infty, 0)$, which in turn is equivalent to $X$ being of unbounded variation since $X$ is spectrally negative, and $X_{H_{S}}=S_T$ if 0 is irregular for $S-X$.
-Using similar arguments, also as in \cite[Thm.3.2]{salm}, and the excursions of $X$ from its maximum, we get
+As a result, the entrance law of the post-$H_I$ process is ${h}$-transform of the law of the L\'evy process conditioned to stay positive and killed at an exponential time \citep[Prop.VII.14]{bert}. \\

+\textbf{ii.} Note that $X_{H_{S}-}=S_T$ as $X$ is spectrally negative.
+Since we have assumed that $X$ is of unbounded variation, which in turn is equivalent to regularity of $0$ for $(-\infty,0)$, Lem.VI.6.ii of \citep{bert} for Markov processes yields the independence conditionally on $S_T$.
+Considering the excursions of $X$ from its supremum $S$ as in the proof of this lemma, in particular for a spectrally negative L\'evy process, and with similar arguments as in the proof of Thm.3.2 of \citep{salm}, we derive the distribution of pre-$H_S$ process.
+Since $S$ serves as a local time for the reflected process $S-X$, we can express its excursions using $\tau$, which is a subordinator \cite[Thm.VII.1]{bert}.
+The points of discontinuity of $\tau=\{\tau_x:x\geq 0\}$ indicate the start of excursions $\varepsilon_x$.
+Explicitly, we have